 I always try to be aware of what is around me when in Africa among the wildlife.
-Animals of all kind are assuredly lurking waiting for an opportunity of one kind or another.
+Animals of all kind are assuredly lurking, waiting for an opportunity of one kind or another.
 I don't want to be that opportunity.
-But sometime I lose myself in my book, journal, in the scenery or just in nothingness.
+But sometimes I lose myself in my book, journal, in the scenery or just in nothingness.

 One late afternoon after a brilliant day in Samburu, Kenya at the Samburu Lodge I was sitting on a lower level patio filled with chairs and tables watching day turn to night.
 There was a metal railing about three feet high around the dining area.
-I was sitting facing the river that was flowing by which meant to my right was the location of the nightly crocodile feeding where the biggest crocodile I had ever seen had been waiting now for hours for the feeding as I am told he does daily.
-There was a sign on the railing just in front of him that said “Beware of Crocodile”.
-(I later saw the other side of that sign from the crocodiles view.
-It said “Beware of Humans”.)
+I was sitting facing the river that was flowing by which meant to my right was the location of the nightly crocodile feeding where the biggest crocodile I had ever seen had been waiting now for hours for the feeding as I am told he did daily.
+There was a sign on the railing just in front of him that said, “Beware of Crocodile”.
+On the crocodiles' side of the sign it said, “Beware of Humans”.

 I ordered a cocktail and a snack and got lost writing in my journal.
-Suddenly in my peripheral vision I saw movement under my table just as I was about to take a sip of my drink.
-In the blink of an eye I saw a curled up tail and realized there was a cat under my table.
-My mind thought the worst; leopard or lion.
+In my peripheral vision I saw movement under my table just as I was about to take a sip of my drink.
+In the blink of an eye, I saw a curled-up tail and realized there was a cat under my table.
+My mind thought the worst, leopard or lion.
 I jumped up in fear and tripped over my chair.
-My hand continued its grip on my glass but the contents went flying toward and splashing onto the crocodiles' face.
-My noise and the drink caused the crocodile to begin to move.
-Now I had a pissed off croc on my right – with a railing in between – and some kind of cat nearby
+My hand continued its grip on my glass, but the contents went flying toward and splashing onto the crocodiles' face.
+My noise and the drink caused the crocodile to begin to stir.
+Now I had a pissed off crocodile on my right with a railing in between and some kind of cat nearby

 The cat turned out to be a genet, a small fox like creature.
 He was harmless.
 If I had been a bit more vigilant, I would have seen him enter the area and chilled watching him.